ForkbombEu/DIDroom/docs/guides/4_sysadmin/deploy_microservices.md

 ## Reverse proxy

-The OpenID4VCI and OpenID4VP protocols dictate the use of SSL, so you'll need to be able to access each microservice via _https://_
+The OpenID4VCI and OpenID4VP protocols dictate the use of TLS, so you'll need to be able to access each microservice via _https://_

 There are multiple ways to do this, using e.g. Nginx.
 We recommend using [Caddy](https://caddyserver.com/) at least in test environments as it's easy and fast to configure.